Arilon/MMM-forecast-io/README.md

 https://github.com/electron/electron/issues/6648
 If you are using MagicMirror headless with your own browser this shouldn't be a problem.

-Note also that the graph is based on degrees fahrenheit.
-If you use another unit, you will probably have to adjust the code for proper vertical scaling.
+Note also that the graph is based on degrees celius.

 This module uses white icons by default.
 If you prefer color coded icons, merge the contents of the "Color-icons.md" file into your "css\custom.css" file.